makingsensetraining/mern-seed/cli/README.md

 ### Component

 Generates a component in `app/components`.

-Example:
+It has only one argument which is the name of the component/filename/path.

+You can also pass an option between `--container` or `--stateless` in order to create other types of components.

+Simplest example:

 ```bash
 yo mern:component Sidebar